 When I first played FFX, I also wondered what was so scary about the Cloister of Trials.
 The characters seem to make an awfully big deal out of MYST-style puzzles.

 To some extent, I think it’s gameplay and story segregation.
-However, I’ve seen some pretty awesome meta fanon dealing with the Cloister of Trials in
+However, I’ve seen some pretty awesome meta fanon dealing with the Cloister of Trials in Clarion (story of Braska’s Pilgrimage) and Aftermath (dealing with the events leading to the foundation of the Youth League).

 The basic idea in those two stories (if I’m recalling correctly) is: Someone died to become a fayth.
 The ritual of snapping all those spheres into place somehow recreates or taps into the ritual that killed and bound the sacrificial martyr, priming the sleeping fayth to be ready to open up and loan some of that imprisoned life-force out.
 Summoners are literally manipulating the stored powers of life and death in their hands when they touch those spheres.